-GOAL PSF-3 Maintain sewer, storm drainage, and flood-control facilities adequate to serve existing needs, projected population, and employment growth and that provide protection from climate change risk.
+GOAL PSF-3 Maintain sewer, storm drainage, and flood-control facilities adequate to serve existing needs, projected population and employment growth, and that provide protection from climate change risk.

-- Policy PSF 3.1 Sewer System.
+Policy PSF 3.1 Sewer System.
 Provide a sewer system that safely and efficiently conveys sewage to the wastewater treatment plant.
-Implement the Sewer System Management Plan to ensure proper maintenance, operations, and management of all parts of the wastewater collection system. - Policy PSF 3.2 Sewer Requirements for New Development.
-Require new multifamily and commercial developments to evaluate the main sewer lines in the project vicinity, which will be used by the new development and make any improvements necessary to convey the additional sewage flows.

-- Policy PSF 3.3 Sewer Overflow Reduction.
+Implement the Sewer System Management Plan to ensure proper maintenance, operations, and management of all parts of the wastewater collection system.

+- Policy PSF 3.2 Sewer Requirements for New Development.
+Require new multifamily and commercial developments to evaluate the main sewer lines in the project vicinity, which will be used by the new development and make any improvements necessary to convey the additional sewage flows. - Policy PSF 3.3 Sewer Overflow Reduction.
 Eliminate sanitary sewer overflows, which create a public health hazard for residents and compromises the water quality of the city's creeks, Marina Lagoon, and San Francisco Bay. - Policy PSF 3.4 Wastewater Treatment Plant.
 Operate, upgrade, and maintain the Wastewater Treatment Plant to ensure ongoing wastewater treatment in compliance with regulatory requirements. - Policy PSF 3.5 Interagency Coordination for Wastewater Planning.
 Coordinate future planning of the sewer collection and wastewater treatment plant with the other users of the systems, including the Estero Municipal Improvement District (City of Foster City), the Crystal Springs County Sanitation District, Town of Hillsborough, and City of Belmont. - Policy PSF 3.6 Stormwater System.
-Operate, upgrade, and maintain a stormwater drainage and flood-control system that safely and efficiently conveys runoff to prevent flooding and protect life and property; minimizes pollutants discharging to creeks and San Francisco Bay; manages stormwater as a resource and not a waste; and protects against the impacts of climate change. - Policy PSF 3.7 Water Quality Standards.
+Operate, upgrade, and maintain a stormwater drainage and flood-control system that safely and efficiently conveys runoff to prevent flooding and protect life and property; minimizes pollutants discharging to creeks and San Francisco Bay; manages stormwater as a resource and not a waste; and protects against the impacts of climate change.

+- Water Quality Standards.
 Manage City creeks, channels, and the Marina Lagoon to meet applicable State and federal water quality standards.
-Protect and restore creeks to a level acceptable for healthy marine and bird habitat. - Policy PSF 3.8 Stormwater Pollution Prevention.
-In accordance with requirements in the Municipal Regional Stormwater Permit, implement programs, plans, and policies to ensure pollutants are minimized in stormwater runoff. - Policy PSF 3.9 Low-Impact Development.
-Minimize stormwater runoff and pollution by encouraging low-impact design (LID) features, such as pervious parking surfaces, bioswales, and filter strips in new development. - Policy PSF 3.10 New Creekside Development Requirements.
+Manage City creeks and channels for both flood protection and aquatic resources. - Policy PSF 3.8 Stormwater Pollution Prevention.
+In accordance with requirements in the Municipal Regional Stormwater Permit, implement programs, plans, and policies to ensure pollutants are minimized in stormwater runoff. - Policy PSF 3.9 Green Infrastructure.
+Minimize stormwater runoff and pollution by requiring new green infrastructure to treat and improve stormwater quality as part of public and private projects. - Policy PSF 3.10 New Creekside Development Requirements.
 Require that new creekside development protect and improve setbacks, banks, and waterways adjacent to the development projects to increase flood protection and enhance riparian vegetation and water quality.
 Prevent erosion of creek banks. - Policy PSF 3.11 Hydrologic Impacts of Creek Alteration.
 Ensure that improvements to creeks and other waterways do not cause adverse hydrologic impacts, adversely affect adjacent properties, or significantly increase the volume or velocity of flow of the subject creek. - Policy PSF 3.12 Levee System.
 Continue to assess, maintain, and upgrade the City's levee system.
-Collaborate with the Federal Emergency Management Agency, OneShoreline, and neighboring agencies to ensure adequate flood control and sea level rise protection.
+Collaborate with the Federal Emergency Management Agency, OneShoreline, and neighboring agencies to ensure adequate flood control and sea level rise protection. - Policy PSF 3.13 Marina Lagoon.
+Continue to maintain the Marina Lagoon as flood control infrastructure that accounts for climate change risks and major flood events.